meilisearch/documentation/resources/faq.md

 The core team is aware of these issues.
 We are sorry for this and we are doing our best to constantly fix this problem.

-In both cases, we recommend
+In both cases, we recommend:

 - adding new documents in smaller batches.
 - increasing your machine's RAM and/or available disk space.
 - following the points described in the next question related to the indexation speed up, except increasing the size of the batches of course (3th point).